idelfonsog2/idelfonsog2.github.io/README.md

 _ORD_ 🛫 _MAD_ 🛬 _ETD 14:00 _

 Waiting for your flight?
 How to start a conversation with someone?
 Maybe a dance...
 In order to dance you only need a smile and good energy
-Math ➗ is international spoken.
+Math ➗ is international known.
 Music 🎼 is international heard.
-Dance, sculpture, literature, design, cuisine are different forms of expressions denoted as Arts.
+Dance, sculpture, literature, design, cuisine are different forms of expressions denoted as Arts which are internally perform.

 > ## Social interaction is a human need